RouEmpire/the-creative-media-note/pages/SEO.md

 				- The **numbers** of **times** the certain keywords was **searched**.
 		- In the ((66401592-dcfd-4dde-986a-b8633c1607be)) is showing us that higher bets, means higher important keywords that many users search for (and likely to be found your site).
 The lower words, The higher bets.
 It is a bidder competition there.
 	- ## Google Trends
-		- It is a tool that tells you a number of time of the certain keywords has been searched -
+		- It is a tool that tells you a number of time of the certain keywords has been searched globally -
 - # Content is King
   id:: 663ecda7-dffd-4a25-b67e-2578c6a788ad